zCubed3/V502/README.md

 #### Written in C++17 but would most likely compile with older standards

+#### Warning, please forgive some code you might read, it is horrid, at the time of writing this I only have about 2 years worth of experience with C++!

 ### Platform Support
 * Linux
 * Windows (TODO but should work with minimal changes!)